Temples-Dev/Temples-Dev/README.md

 - 👋 Hi, I’m @Temples-Dev
-- 👀 I’m interested in Mobile App Development
+- 👀 I’m Fullstack Developer - JS/TS mostly
-- 🌱 I’m currently learning ...
-Kotlin
+- 🌱 I’m a life long learner and loves to teach.
+- I am also the founder of (ShelllabsHQ)[shelllabshq.org]
-- 💞️ I’m looking to collaborate on various android projects
+- 💞️ I’m looking to collaborate on various projects
 - 📫 How to reach me ... twitter @temples_dev

 <!---